Register Now for EDA Summit 2024 - Virtual Event Register for Free

 What is a Smart Topic?

-Solace, on the other hand, utilizes “smart” topics in which this string is not just a constant, but is made up of multiple levels.
+Solace, on the other hand, utilizes smart topics in which this string is not just a constant, but is made up of multiple levels.
 Each level can be used to dynamically encode information by the publisher, and levels can be filtered on using wildcards when subscribing.
-This allows for very efficient data movement through the event mesh as subscribers can indicate exactly which information they want to receive.
+This allows for very efficient data movement through the event mesh as subscribers can indicate exactly which information they want to receive using the smart topic.

-To ensure consistency between the publishers and subscribers within an event-driven system, it is a best practice to establish and follow a useful topic architecture.
-A topic architecture describes exactly how topics should be written and which information the various levels may contain, both of which are important as your system consists of more events and higher volumes.
-The collection of topic levels is known as a topic hierarchy.
+To ensure consistency between the publishers and subscribers within an event-driven system, it is a best practice to establish and follow a useful smart topic architecture.
+A smart topic architecture describes exactly how topics should be written and which information the various levels may contain, both of which are important as your system consists of more events and higher volumes.
+The collection of levels in a smart topic is known as a topic hierarchy.
 Defining this topic architecture is often referred to as cataloging, and can be done in Solace PubSub+ Event Portal.

 This will be further unpacked as we discuss semantics for production-ready topics.

-To effectively describe an event, three main parts are needed.
+To effectively describe an event, a smart topic needs three main parts.
 First, an event is always an action (or state change) that occurred on an object.
 For instance, a flight may have started boarding or a trade might have been placed.
-All of these examples are some kind of update on some kind of object, thus the most basic of topic architectures is noun/verb.
+All of these examples are some kind of update on some kind of object, thus the most basic of smart topic architectures is noun/verb.

 Consider an airline that wants to modernize and event-enable their operations.
 There are many verbs that may apply to a flight such as boarding, delayed, or wheelsUp.
 Their most basic topic may look like flight/boarding.
 There may also be other verbs that apply to the flight, which would constitute separate events, for instance flight/wheelsUp or flight/delayed.